MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 In this case, the clock will be set back slowly.

-## Reference: Windows Time service registry entries
+## Windows registry reference

 > [!WARNING]
-> The information about these registry entries is provided as a reference for use in troubleshooting or verifying that the required settings are applied.
-Many of the values in the W32Time section of the registry are used internally by W32Time to store information.
-Do not manually change these values.
+> This information is provided as a reference for use in troubleshooting and validation.
+Windows registry keys are used by W32Time to store critical information.
+Don't change these values.
 Modifications to the registry are not validated by the registry editor or by Windows before they are applied.
 If the registry contains invalid values, Windows may experience unrecoverable errors.

-Windows Time service stores information under the following registry subkeys:
+Windows Time service stores information in the following registry subkeys:

 - [**HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Config**](#config)
 - [**HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Parameters**](#parameters)